newenclave/vtrc/examples/remote-fs/README.md

 Command line options:

 '--server' (or '-s') sets endpoint for server-side application.
-There are 2 families of transport supported by library: TCP and Local system transport (UNIX sockets for UNIXes and Pipes for Windows);
+The library supports 2 transport families: TCP and Local system transport (UNIX sockets for UNIXes and Pipes for Windows);

 Example: